nahidhasan830/smart-import-server/readme.md

 This is the backend server of the app 'Smart Import System'.
 Find the instructions below to run it on localhost.

+### Deployment

+Here is the deployed version of NextJS client for this backend.
+Check it out!

+<p>Deployed To Vercel: <a href="https://smart-import-900wb1wdm-nahidhasan830.vercel.app/">Smart Import</a></p>

 ### Prerequisites

 - Windows operating system required .
 Didn't tested on Linux or MacOS.